Compare

 As mentioned already, Epos Now bills itself as one of the most affordable POS systems out there.
 And if you need a bare-bones POS solution and basic hardware, Epos Now is indeed a budget-friendly option.

 But while Epos Now’s monthly software fees may be on the low end, there are other fees to account for.
 For instance, Epos Now’s software subscriptions do not include technical support, so you have to factor in the added cost of an annual support package.
-There are also other hidden fees to consider with Epos Now, such as the cost to upload a spreadsheet to the system, and extra fees if you don’t integrate your POS with one of Epos Now’s payment processors within 60 days – all of which can add up to make Epos Now a much more expensive option than it initially seems.
+There are also other hidden fees to consider with Epos Now, such as the cost to upload a spreadsheet to the system, and extra fees if you don’t integrate your POS with Epos Now’s own payment processing solution – all of which can add up to make Epos Now a much more expensive option than it initially seems.

 The Best POS For: Small-Scale Foodservice Businesses

 Based on its affordable pricing, flexible hardware options, and uncomplicated POS features, it’s clear that Epos Now is a good option for small-scale foodservice businesses with relatively straightforward needs.
-For instance, businesses such as ice cream shops, juice bars, and coffee carts would benefit from a system like Epos Now because it covers all the basics, and won’t weigh you down with unnecessary features or price add-ons.
+For instance, businesses such as ice cream shops, juice bars, and coffee carts would benefit from a system like Epos Now because it covers all the basics, and won’t weigh you down with advanced features that you may not end up using.

 However, if you need to carry out anything more than basic POS functions, you’ll likely find Epos Now inadequate.
 Epos Now was not originally created for hospitality businesses and many of its restaurant POS features are still limited.
 Not to mention, Epos Now also doesn’t offer any in-house solutions for add-ons like loyalty or reservations that can help your restaurant scale.
 For many QSRs and FSRs, a system like Epos Now is likely not robust enough to support a growing restaurant business.